Picture of Helen Bowes-Catton

 Teaching interests

-In the School of Psychology, I was Module Team Chair on Social Psychology: Critical Perspectives on Self and Others (DD307).
-I was a consultant author on Living Psychological Issues (DD210), contributed to Advancing Social Psychology (DD317), and have also taught Introducing the Social Sciences (DD102) and its predecessor module (DD131).
+In the School of Psychology, I was Module Team Chair on Social Psychology: Critical perspectives on Self and Others (DD307).
+I was a consultant author on Living Psychology: From the everyday to the extraordinary (DD210), contributed to Advancing Social Psychology (DD317), and have also taught Introducing the Social Sciences (DD102) and its predecessor module (DD131).

 Publications